I. Kalam Cosmological Argument

 This gets to the heart of the problem.
 Under Presentism, Time, when distilled to the most basic physical description, is merely the “smooth causal progression” of interacting matter and energy.
 Craig presents no obstacle to this smooth progression continuing, well, forever.
 And even the word “forever” fails to have meaning here…I merely mean to say that Craig provides no reason to suppose that the material progression of the universe creates any absurdities by enduring.
 “Past events” are simply a convenient mental abstraction, a description of either A) memories, or B) the extrapolation of information about a state of the universe other than the present, given knowledge of the present.
 Since Craig is erroneously basing his argument upon the idea that a collection of “past events” has some real place in the Presentist ontology, he is committing a reification fallacy.

 The nature of a reification fallacy isn’t difficult to understand.
 Suppose that I argue “Computers perform calculations via boolean algebra using ones and zeroes…therefore ones and zeroes actually exist!”.
 Obviously this is incorrect; ones and zeros have no physical existence because they abstractly describe places where electrical current does or does not flow.
 Electrical current flows through electric circuits in a computer in such a way that we can use them to represent boolean operations.
 By reifying my mental model of boolean algebra, I mistakenly claimed that the abstract components of boolean algebra were real!
 My model about Boolean Algebra does not accurately reflect reality- it is merely a convenient linguistic description.
 I couldn’t base any physically meaningful argument on the premise that ones and zeroes actually exist, and if I did, I’d have to precisely demonstrate how my conclusion follows from these purely conceptual ones and zeroes.
 Similarly, Craig has to show how events (and absurdities) that do not even exist in his ontology can prove that physical causal regress has some sort of finite limit.
+If he cannot do this, his argument fails.

 To summarize, the temporal events in Craig’s temporal collection do not represent anything real.
 Enumerating these events involves enumerating either memories or some other abstract, stored representation of object configurations that no longer exist.
 So in reality, under Presentism, the present is not “added” to a past series of events, but rather flows continuously.
 Craig’s contention that “reaching” the present must entail successively adding each moment of the present on to a set of “past” moments is merely the imposition of a human mental model of time.
 Craig is reifying his own notion of temporal becoming.
 Because we are under no obligation to grant the physical reality of Craig’s derived temporal absurdities, we are under no obligation to entertain that time is, in reality, finite.